 - Teams: San Francisco 49ers, Kansas City Chiefs

 After being drafted in 1979 by the San Francisco 49ers, Joe Montana took over as a starter in his second season.
 Montana was one of the most accurate and consistent NFL Quarterbacks.
-Over his career he completed over 63% of his 4600 pass attempts.
+Across his career, he completed over 63% of his 4600 pass attempts.

-Montana was also an incredibly clutch player.
-He led 26 fourth quarter comebacks throughout his career.
-He also led 28 game winning drives.
-This ability to pull through when he was needed most helped earn him the nicknames "Joe Cool" and "The Comeback Kid."
-One of his most impressive accomplishments was mounting a 92-yard game winning drive in the final seconds of Super Bowl XXIII.
+Montana was an incredibly clutch player.
+He led 26 fourth-quarter comebacks throughout his career.
+He also led 28 game-winning drives.
+This ability to pull through when he was needed most helped earn him the nicknames “Joe Cool” and “The Comeback Kid.”
+One of his most impressive accomplishments was mounting a 92-yard game-winning drive in the final seconds of Super Bowl XXIII.

 Titles and Awards

-Joe Montana had easily one of the most successful careers of any NFL player.
-He is an elite player with four Super Bowl wins.
-With four as of 2020, Tom Brady is the only player with more Super Bowl MVPs than Montana, but Montana has a still very impressive three Super Bowl MVPs.
+Joe Montana had what was easily one of the most successful careers of any NFL player.
+He was an elite player with four Super Bowl wins, sharing second place on the list of quarterbacks with the most Super Bowl wins of all time, alongside Terry Bradshaw.
+Tom Brady is the only quarterback who eclipses Montana and Bradshaw in Super Bowl wins, having seven of them.
+Montana also won an impressive three Super Bowl MVPs during his career.